wargabasdat/Seleksi-2023-Tugas-1/README.md

  ## Specification

- This program is build using Python programming language.
+ This program is built using Python programming language.
 In order to run the program, you are required to install some libraries.

  - #### Jupyter Notebook
-To maintain the simplicity, the author has decided to use Google Collab to build the program.
+Let's start with Jupyter Notebook.
+To maintain the simplicity, the author has decided to use Jupyter Notebook to build the program.
 Therefore, all scripts will be stored in .ipynb format.
 However, the author still uses PyCharm to test several things.
+So, expect some Pycharm environment on the screenshot part.

-To install, type
+To install Jupiter Notebook via your terminal, type this promt.
 ```
 pip install notebook
 ```
-on your terminal.

 - #### BeautifulSoup
-Based on the author research, BeautifulSoup is a scraping tool that is used the most.
+Based on the author research, BeautifulSoup is a scraping tool that is currently used the most.
 In addition, lots of references are using this tool.
 In this case, the parser (html.parser) has already included and the author doesn't need to install any other library.

-To install BeautifulSoup library, type
+To install BeautifulSoup library via your terminal, type this promt.
 ```
 pip install beautifulsoup4
 ```
-in your terminal.

 - #### Time
 As the assistant suggested, the author follow the "ethics of scraping".
 To keep the server from crashing, the author put some waiting time in the program using the time.sleep() method.
 Time library is already preinstalled with Python.